-- 1. Read "Safety" on page iii and "Installation Guidelines" on page 31 to ensure that you work safely. - 2.
-Record all system configuration information, such as Lenovo XClarity Controller IP addresses, vital product data, and the machine type, model number, serial number, Universally Unique Identifier, and asset tag of the server. - 3.
-Use the Lenovo XClarity Essentials OneCLI to save the system configuration to external media. - 4.
-Save the system-event log to external media.

-Note: When replacing the system board, always update the server with the latest firmware or restore the pre-existing firmware.
-Make sure that you have the latest firmware or a copy of the pre-existing firmware before you proceed.

-- 5. Turn off the server.
-Disconnect the power cords and all external cables (see "Power off the server" on page 10). - 6.
-If server is installed in a rack, remove the server from the rack. - 7.
-Remove the top cover (see "Remove the top cover" on page 86).
+- Removing and installing this component requires trained technicians.
+Do no attempt to remove or install it without proper training. - Read the following section(s) to ensure that you work safely. - "Safety" on page iii - "Installation Guidelines" on page 51 - Record all system configuration information, such as Lenovo XClarity Controller IP addresses, vital product data, and the machine type, model number, serial number, Universally Unique Identifier, and asset tag of the server. - Use the Lenovo XClarity Essentials OneCLI to save the system configuration to external media. - Save the system-event log to external media. - When replacing the system board, always update the server with the latest firmware or restore the preexisting firmware.
+Make sure that you have the latest firmware or a copy of the pre-existing firmware before you proceed. - Turn off the server.
+Disconnect the power cords and all external cables.
+See "Power off the server" on page 11. - If the server is installed in a rack, remove the server from the rack.